crelte/crelte/docs/02-core/02-load-data.md

 Before a template can be rendered, it needs data.
 Two data sources get loaded for you automatically, `global.graphql` and `entry.graphql` others need to be defined in `loadGlobalData` or `loadData` respectively.

 ## loadGlobalData
 The first load that occurs is `loadGlobalData` this will load the `global.graphql` and at the same time `entry.graphql` is loaded.
-If you don't need to wait for the entry to be avaiable you can export a `loadGlobalData` function from the `App.svelte`.
+If you don't need to wait for the entry to be available you can export a `loadGlobalData` function from the `App.svelte`.

 ```svelte
 <script context="module">